nhanbin03/CodixPlay/README.md

 # CodixPlay

-A C++ project that helps users visualizing various data structures and algorithm.
+A C++ project that helps users visualizing various data structures and algorithms.

 ## Demo videos: